mesosphere/dcos-commons/docs/glossary.md

 ## V

 ### Volume
-A Volume represents reserved and persistent storage that's available to a framework across task executions.
+A Volume represents reserved and persistent storage that is available to a framework across task executions.